SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/product/index.md

   </Card>

   <Card title="Delete a Product" href="https://docs.intersoftsapient.net/docs/delete-product" icon="fa-solid fa-trash-alt">
-    Remove products from your system when they are no longer needed or relevant.
+    Remove products from your system that are no longer needed.
   </Card>
 </Cards>